openedx/edx-documentation/en_us/shared/course_components/create_video.rst

    You replace the default values with your own.

-3. In the **Component Display Name** field, enter an identifying name for this video.
-This name appears as a heading above the video and as a tooltip in the learning sequence at the top of the **Course** page.
-It also identifies the video for you in Insights.
+#.
+In the **Component Display Name** field, enter an identifying name for this
+   video.
+This name appears as a heading above the video in the LMS, and it identifies the video for you in Insights.

 #.
 In the **Default Video URL** field, enter the URL of the video.
 Example